 Mauritius, a small island in the Indian Ocean, is riddled with mysteries.
-For centuries, legends have existed in our communities, without forgetting superstitions from generation to generation.
+For centuries legends have existed in our communities, without forgetting superstitions from generation to generation.
 For some years, a location from the South of the island has become popular on social media.
 It is the pyramids of Plaine Magnien.
 Many persons asked about the origin, and unfortunately, falsehoods overcame truths.
-This is Mauritius, where on social media, everyone knows better than others.
-What is sad, few readers will not bother to verify the information given.
-Today, this article will deliver the truth.
+On social media, everyone knows better than others.
+Some readers will not bother to verify the information given.

 Plaine Magnien, Not Just The Airport

-This beautiful village in the Grand-Port District has a rich historical past.
+This beautiful village in the Grand Port District has a rich historical past.
+The origin of the name is François Magnien, who was a concessionaire in the early 1830s.
 The international airport, Sir Seewoosagur Ramgoolam, is located in Plaine Magnien.
-For most Mauritians, the airport will be the first thing in their mind when we talk about this village.
+For most Mauritians, the airport will be the first thing on their mind when we talk about this village.
 But, the village is more about what you think.
 The airport was built on the property of the Plaisance sugar mill.
 The sugar mill was built in 1844 and demolished in 1925 after Amédée Hugnin bought the property in the early 1890s.
-After that, it was acquired by Mon-Trésor Mon Désert.
-The British Army used the site of Plaisance as a runway for military planes who patrolled around the island and evaluated the weather conditions around Mauritius.
+After that, Mon-Trésor Mon Désert acquired it.
+The British Army used the site of Plaisance as a runway for military planes that patrolled around the island and evaluated the weather conditions of Mauritius.
 The rest is history until it became a national airport in the 1970s.

-Moreover, there were other sugar estates in the surroundings of Plaine Magnien, such as Richfield, Mon-Trésor, Union Vale, Sauveterre, Mare D’Albert, La Rosa, Mon Désert, etc. Another historical fact, the fourth Governor-General, Sir Dayendranath Burrenchobay, was born in the village in 1919.
+Moreover, there were other sugar estates around Plaine Magnien, such as Richfield, Mon-Trésor, Union Vale, Sauveterre, Mare D’Albert, La Rosa, Mon Désert, etc. Another historical fact, the fourth Governor-General, Sir Dayendranath Burrenchobay, was born in the village in 1919.
 So, it was indeed a busy village a long time ago.
-The agricultural sector is still very important in the community.
+The agricultural sector is still important in the community.
 Developments in infrastructures have changed the landscapes.
 The past sugar estates have been closed or even replaced by other infrastructures.

 But, our concern is about these rocky structures in the sugarcane fields of Plaine Magnien, which we refer to as pyramids.

-In 2009, a writer and researcher, A.G, made an explosive revelation on Mauritius.
+In 2009, a writer and researcher, A.G., made an explosive revelation on Mauritius.
 She narrated that the monuments of Plaine Magnien share similar structures to those monuments on the island of Tenerife.
-Furthermore, she added that the monuments were a platform for astronomical purposes, and they were built by taking into account their alignment in relation with the two solstices (June 20 or 21 and December 21 or 22).
+Furthermore, she added that the monuments were a platform for astronomical purposes and were built by the alignment of the two solstices (June 20 or 21 and December 21 or 22).
 And she went further, that the monuments dated back to the Egyptian era.
-Her writings quickly went viral on social media.
-And most people readily believed in them.
-Some people still hold these beliefs today.
+Her hypothesis went viral on social media.
+And most people believed in them.

 In 2011, Phillippe D'Unienville from Société de l'Histoire de l'Île Maurice made a speech on them.
 His research was collaborated by Guy Rouillard.
 His research led to amazing discoveries.
 A few of the crucial details are as follows: